 Both the Summit County Sheriff and the Breckenridge Police Department can run background checks, as can the Colorado State Bureau of Investigation (which will also cover additional counties).
 Follow the steps in this guide to look up someone’s criminal record.

 Background checks can be done for both personal and professional purposes.
-Personal background checks do not require the consent of the person being searched and they can be conducted using the public and online methods discussed in this guide.
-People should only conduct personal background checks for legitimate purposes and never to harass or stalk anyone, to commit fraud, or for any other illegal or illegitimate reason.
+Personal background checks do not require the consent of the person being searched, and they can be conducted using the public and online methods discussed in this guide.
+People should only conduct personal background checks for legitimate purposes and never harass or stalk anyone, commit fraud, or for any other illegal or illegitimate reason.

 Professional background checks require the consent of the person being searched and must comply with state and federal laws including the state Ban the Box law and the Fair Credit Reporting Act (FCRA).
 These can be run in connection with matters like employment, elderly and child care positions, firearms, licensing issues, and other reasons.